-When a caller dials the Lifeline, for example, they will first hear an initial greeting and be provided with the options "for Spanish press 2" or "if you are a military veteran or current service member, or are concerned about one, press 1 now."
+When a caller dials 988, for example, they will first hear an initial greeting and be provided with the options "for Spanish press 2" or "if you are a military veteran or current service member, or are concerned about one, press 1 now."
 Once a caller passes through this system, the call is routed appropriately.
-Crisis centers CANNOT place an IVR on the incoming line that receives Lifeline calls.
-It is specifically prohibited in the Lifeline network agreement to "utilize an automated attendant or any other system that requires a Caller to press a telephone key in order to be connected with Center Staff."
-Remember-callers to the Lifeline have already passed through the Lifeline greeting.
+Crisis centers CANNOT place an IVR on the incoming line that receives 988 calls.
+It is specifically prohibited in the 988 network agreement to "utilize an automated attendant or any other system that requires a Caller to press a telephone key in order to be connected with Center Staff."
+Remember-callers to 988 have already passed through the 988 greeting.

 Crisis centers might consider using an IVR for local lines, as it can help increase caller satisfaction and staff efficiencies.
 Callers that participate in the IVR system can be directed to staff that are specifically trained in certain skills and most capable of meeting their needs.
 There is less need to transfer callers and a greater opportunity to directly address and resolve the caller's needs.
 The IVR system can also provide data on most used menu options and where an individual may abandon the system allowing for a more thorough assessment of IVR and center efficiencies.
-In a similar way to which website analytics can provide useful statistics for designing user friendly and efficient systems to benefit callers.
+In a similar way to which website analytics can provide information on most visited web pages and links, as well as time spent on various pages, the IVR system can provide useful statistics for designing user friendly and efficient systems to benefit callers.